ds5110/git-intro/setup.md

 ## vscode terminal on Mac

 * The problem: vscode's integrated terminal wasn't using my conda environment
-  * Why?
-Because Microsoft still doesn't play real well with Mac
+  * Why, you ask?
+Not sure.
+Maybe Microsoft still doesn't play real well with Mac?
   * UPDATE (late 2024): vscode seems to have improved, so instructions below are probably out of date...
 * The solution:
   * In vscode, navigate to `code->preference->setting->Features->Terminal->Integrated>Env:Osx`